6-year-old girl found dead in Bronx with bruising all over body, mother being questioned

+MORRISANIA, The Bronx (WABC) -- An autopsy result is expected to arrive at some point after the death of a 6-year-old girl in the Bronx.

-MORRISANIA, Bronx (WABC) -- A 6-year-old Bronx girl died after she arrived at the hospital with bruising all over her body.
+Police say Jalayah Eason died Friday after she arrived at the hospital with bruising all over her body.

-Little Jalayah Eason's mother called 911 just after 4 a.m.
-Friday, reporting the injuries.
+Jalayah Eason's mother called 911 just after 4 a.m., reporting the injuries.

 Jalayah was taken to NYC Health + Hospitals/Lincoln where she was pronounced dead.